Parking Rules in the UK 2022

 Another consideration when you’re parking is to avoid parking bays designated for specific road users - i.e. accessible bays for Blue Badge holders, taxi bays, electric car bays, motorcyclist parking spots, and so forth.
 You should also make sure to check for signs that announce residential bay parking restrictions in controlled parking zones.

-Read on to get a handle on these and to earn the (totally fictitious, but still wonderful) Stashbee Parking Pro seal of approval.
+Read on to get a handle on these and to earn the (totally fictitious, but still AWESOME) Stashbee Parking Pro seal of approval.

-If you are a Blue Badge driver yourself, it’s good to know that you can park in single and double yellow lines at all times, as long as there are no other signs around telling you otherwise.
+If you are a Blue Badge driver, you can park in single and double yellow lines at all times, as long as there are no other signs telling you otherwise.
 In London, you can even park, load, unload or board on single and double red lines.

 Parking Laws for Electric Cars